 Although John Philip Sousa disliked cakewalk, his Missouri-born trombonist Arthur Pryor often arranged them and Sousa relented in the face of public demand.
 Sousa’s band performed cakewalk at the Paris Exhibition in 1900, and a veritable cakewalk craze was instigated in Europe.
 Not long afterward, Pryor left Sousa’s band to start his own, explaining, “The regulation bands never got over being a little embarrassed at syncopating.
 The stiff-backed old fellows felt it was beneath their dignity and they couldn’t or wouldn’t give into it.”

 Soon after, the most famous cakewalkers toured England, France, and Germany, where even Kaiser Wilhelm shook a tailfeather.
-In Europe, the cakewalking teams were highly paid celebrities and their exploits were covered in newspapers which had previously banned depictions of blacks.
+In Europe, the cakewalking teams were highly paid celebrities and their exploits were covered in newspapers that had previously banned depictions of blacks.
 In 1903, Edward VII requested cakewalk lessons for the British royal family.
 By 1905, the peak of cakewalk’s popularity had largely passed.

 In 1913, Claude Debussy published “Golliwog’s Cakewalk.”
 In 1915 there was a bit of a revival and cakewalk was increasingly viewed nostalgically.
 However, the revival proved to be short-lived and by the latter part of the decade, the popularity of cakewalk had truly declined and far fewer examples were published.
 To a large extent, the cakewalk dance had transformed into the Charleston and Jazz had begun to completely supplant cakewalk and ragtime music’s position as the new, popular black American music.